-This Wisconsin Bucket List is filled with many of the fantastic places we have discovered in Wisconsin over the last year, with several adventures added to the list that are still on “our bucket list” for the coming year.
+This Wisconsin Bucket List consists of fantastic places we have discovered in Wisconsin over the last year.
+We have also included adventures still on “our bucket list” for the coming year.

-Wisconsin is a state that is filled with many treasures!
+Wisconsin is a state full of treasures!
 Over 15,000 lakes, islands, and state parks.
-Wisconsin is known as the world’s waterpark capital and is home to the fourth-largest waterfall east of the Rockies.
+Wisconsin is the world’s water-park capital and is home to the fourth-largest waterfall east of the Rockies.

-If you have visited Wisconsin or live in the mid-west surely, you have been to one of the many indoor/outdoor water parks in the Wisconsin Dells.
+If you have visited Wisconsin or live in the mid-west, surely, you have been to one of the many indoor/outdoor water parks in the Wisconsin Dells.
 When my kids were gowning up, the Wisconsin Dells was our winter retreat from the cold.
-Unfortunately, there is so much more to not only the Wis.
-Dells but all of Wisconsin that we have been missing.
+Unfortunately, there is so much more to the Wis.
+Dells and all of Wisconsin that we have been missing.

-This Wisconsin bucket list includes many Wisconsin adventures.
-It is not a complete list of all that Wisconsin has to offer.
-Yet, it should give you an excellent kick-start to exploring this excellent mid-west state and help you make your own Wisconsin bucket list.
+Although this Wisconsin bucket list includes numerous Wisconsin adventures, it is not a complete list of all Wisconsin offers.
+Yet, it should give you an excellent kick-start to exploring this wonderful mid-west state and help you make your own Wisconsin bucket list.

 This post may contain affiliate or sponsored links.
 If you click on a link and make a purchase, I may receive a small commission (at no additional cost to you).
 Please see my full disclosure policy for details.